Pierre Weiss

-Pierre-Ernest Weiss (25 March 1865, Mulhouse – 24 October 1940, Lyon) was a French physicist who specialized in magnetism.
+Pierre-Ernest Weiss (25 March 1865 – 24 October 1940) was a French physicist who specialized in magnetism.
 He developed the domain theory of ferromagnetism in 1907.
 Weiss domains and the Weiss magneton are named after him.
 Weiss also developed the molecular or mean field theory, which is often called Weiss-mean-field theory, that led to the discovery of the Curie–Weiss law.
 Alongside Auguste Piccard, Pierre Weiss is considered one of the first discoverers of the magnetocaloric effect in 1917.

 Pierre Weiss made several experimental discoveries that led to the development of the strongest electromagnets of the beginning of the 20th century.
 He worked at the universities of Rennes, Lyon, ETH Zurich where he was raised, and finally at Strasbourg.
 In these academic institutions he founded several renown laboratories.

-During his lifetime, Weiss was nominated 23 times to the Nobel Prize in Physics.
+During his lifetime, Weiss was nominated 23 times for the Nobel Prize in Physics.

-Life

 Early life and education

 Pierre Weiss was born in Mulhouse the 25 March 1865, where he was the first born of Émile Weiss and Ida Schlumberger.
 At the age of 5, Alsace was annexed to Germany.
 Weiss conducted his secondary studies at Mulhouse.
 He later left to continue higher education at the Swiss Federal Institute of Technology in Zurich (ETH), where he obtained the diploma of mechanical engineer in 1887 as the first in the grade ranking of his class.
 At the age of majority, he decided to take the French nationality instead of the German one.
 In 1888, he practiced for the entry exam of the École Normale Supérieure (ENS) at the Lycée Saint-Louis, Paris, where he was admitted.
 After his years at the ENS, he remained there as a teacher assistant while in parallel he obtained his license in physical sciences and mathematical sciences at the Faculty of Sciences of Paris.
 During his time in Paris, he met several colleagues who will become famous mathematicians like Élie Cartan, Henri Lebesgue, and Émile Borel, and famous physicists like Aimé Cotton, Jean Perrin, and Paul Langevin.

 In 1895, he won the title of maître de conférences (lecturer) at the Faculty of Sciences of the University of Rennes.
 In 1896, he defends his doctoral thesis in physical sciences, related to the study of the magnetization of crystallized magnetite and some iron and antimony alloys, in front of the Faculty of Science of the University of Paris.
 His supervisors were Jules Violle and Marcel Brillouin, and the thesis jury comprised Charles Friedel, Edmond Bouty and Henry Pellatt.